-I got my first taste of short wave many many years ago when I found an old tube radio receiver in my parents attict and would listen to Radio Peking, Radio Australia and many more.
+I got my first taste of short wave many many years ago when I found an old tube radio receiver in my parents attic and would listen to Radio Peking, Radio Australia and many more.
 I was hooked when I learned that I could have my own radio equipment and also talk around the world.
 I took the licence test in 1970 and received my first call, DK4YA, and was soon on the air with a home made 50W two band 80/20m radio and a dipole antenna and the rest is history.

-My job in mining and mineral exploration has taken me around the world and I was lucky to have had ham licences in some of the places where I lived and worked, always in very remote and adventerous locations.
+My job in mining and mineral exploration has taken me around the world and I was lucky to have had ham licences in some of the places where I lived and worked, always in remote and adventerous locations.

-My xyl and I were very fortunate to find an ideal place to retire to and built our house on a pensinsula in Lake Ontario in Prince Edward County, some 200km east of Toronto.
+My xyl and I were very fortunate to find an ideal place to retire to and built our house on a peninsula in Lake Ontario in Prince Edward County, some 200km east of Toronto.
 The county is a picturesque rural setting with vineyards around us and many artists have set up shop here.
 If you are into bird watching the county is one of the best places in Canada to do so.This qth is also just perfect for the radio hobby, being surrounded on three sides by miles of water and very little man made noise.

 View onto Lake Ontario from my radio room, looking north.